Covenant Leadership Team

 Executive Minister of Start and Strengthen Churches

-Dr. John Wenrich serves as executive minister of Start and Strengthen Churches for the Evangelical Covenant Church.
+Dr. John Wenrich currently serves as executive minister of Start and Strengthen Churches for the Evangelical Covenant Church.
 Prior to this role, he served as the director of congregational vitality for ten and a half years.
 He also serves as adjunct professor at North Park Theological Seminary in the Certificate of Congregational Vitality program.
 John travels extensively both nationally and internationally as an inspirational speaker and leadership coach.
 John has a bachelor’s degree in communications from Villanova University (think basketball!), a master of divinity degree from Denver Seminary, and a doctor of ministry degree from Fuller Seminary.
 He has pastored and planted churches around the country and was ordained by the Covenant in 2002.
 John and his wife, Julie, have been married for 30 years and live near Chicago.
 They have three sons and a daughter in-law who all live in Portland.

 Executive Minister of Love Mercy Do Justice (LMDJ)